rickymoorhouse/track-school-guidance/actions-for-education-and-childcare-settings-to-prepare-for-wider-opening-from-1-june-2020.md

     far as is possible, to ensure that the risk of transmission is reduced

-Implementation: Managing risk and rate of transmission
+Implementation: managing risk and rate of transmission
 ------------------------------------------------------

 Scientific advice indicates that a phased return that limits the number